Alkenso/execq/README.md

 - Replace using of std::packaged_task with reference counting

 ### Tests
 By default, unit-tests are off.
-To enable them, just add CMake option -DEXECQ_ENABLE_TESTING=ON
+To enable them, just add CMake option -DEXECQ_TESTING_ENABLE=ON